-We believe that the use and abuse of alcohol and drugs is unhealthy and unacceptable for "Blue Comets" student-athletes.
+We believe that the use and abuse of alcohol and drugs is unhealthy and unacceptable for "Blue Comet" student-athletes.

-Students found possessing, using, transmitting, or being under the influence of alcohol or drugs at any time, on campus or off campus, 24 hours per day, 7 days per week, in season or out of season, will suffer the following consequences:
+the influence of drugs or alcohol (Policy 4325) at any time, on campus or off campus, in season or out of season, will suffer the following consequences:

-First Offense

-- 30-day suspension from participation in athletic contests - Athlete must practice with team, but may not dress or participate in athletic contests - Athlete must enroll in an appropriate drug counseling program.
-Cost for the program is the responsibility of the athlete's parent/guardian.

-b.
-Second Offense

-• 365 day suspension from participation in athletics

-c.
-Third Offense

-Ineligible for participation in the athletic program
+- a.
+First Offense - 30-day suspension from participation in athletic contests - Athlete must practice with team, but may not dress or participate in athletic contests - Athletes must enroll in an appropriate drug counseling program.
+Cost for the program is the responsibility of the athlete's parent/guardian. - b.
+Second Offense - 365 day suspension from participation in athletics - c.
+Third Offense - Ineligible for participation in the athletic program